kbalog/uis-dat630-fall2016/assignment-3/README.md

   2. Perform a baseline retrieval using the BM25 retrieval model (default setting in Elasticsearch) and evaluate its performance.
     - Search only in the content field.
     - Return the top 100 documents for each query and measure Mean Average Precision (MAP).
+    - For the first 25 queries (for which you have the relevance assessments), you should get a MAP score around 0.25.
+  3. Implement the Mixture of Language Models (MLM) approach with two fields (title and content).
+    - For each query, obtain the top 200 documents using the default BM25 model, then re-rank these documents by computing the MLM score for each (and then return the top 100).
-  3. Implement the Mixture of Language Models approach with two fields (title and content).
-Find the field weights, smoothing method, and smoothing parameter that yield the best performance.
+    - Find the field weights, smoothing method, and smoothing parameter that yield the best performance.
     - You need to reach a min.
-MAP score of XX in order to pass this assignment.
+MAP score of [TBD] (on the first 25 queries) in order to pass this assignment.
     - Submit your best ranking on kaggle.
     - The best performing team (each team member) will get 5 bonus points at the final exam.
   4. Write a report.